The Curse of the House of Atreus is one of the most well known and disturbing family curses in all of Greek mythology.

 To the horror of his wife Clytemnestra, he did so.
 The winds resumed.
 Ten years passed, and the Greeks finally won the Trojan War.

 Clytemnestra still seethed with anger at Agamemnon for murdering their daughter.
 The stage was of course then set for the next tragedy.
 Agamemnon returned home in triumph.

 He brought with him the spoils of war, including a concubine named Cassandra.
 We know of her as a prophet of disaster, but ironically, she was a prophet who was ignored by everyone until it was too late.

 Cassandra herself was the recipient of a curse.
 Once a Trojan princess, the god Apollo promised to make her an oracle.

-She thrilled at the promise, never suspecting it was just a fancy pick-up line.
+She was thrilled at the promise, never suspecting it was just a fancy pick-up line.
 When she rebuffed him, he cursed her with the opposite of prophesy.

 Her name became synonymous with incredulity.
 Never again would anyone believe a word she said.
 As Cassandra predicted, Clytemnestra killed Agamemnon.
-The prophet herself was murdered soon after — as she had foretold.
+The prophet herself was murdered soon after, as she had foretold.

 Stain on the House of Atreus

 As the rightful heir to the throne, Orestes was persuaded by Electra to avenge their father’s murder.
-This was not unusual in ancient Greece, and was considered a son’s greatest duty.
+This was not unusual in ancient Greece and was considered a son’s greatest duty.

 The problem was that Orestes knew that to avenge his father, he’d have to kill his mother.
-He also know that matricide — or killing one’s mother — was abhorrent to both gods and men.
+He also know that matricide—or killing one’s mother—was abhorrent to both gods and men.